IvanPiankov/Multi-template_Homology_Auto_Modeling/README.md

 ## Contacts

-You can find more info about tools using given links.
-You can find all results of modeling example protein (human E3 ubiquitin-protein ligase TRIM69) with using our tool in Github repository.
 If you have any questions, please contact haletidy@gmail.com and/or vanypyankov@gmail.com

 Thank you for your attention!